Table of Contents Contents

 Royal Bank

-The Royal Bank of Canada, RBC, has one of the largest inventories for bonds.
-Depending on the bond you purchase there will be a commission fee of anywhere from $25 -$250.
+The Royal Bank of Canada, RBC, has one of the largest inventories of bonds.
+Depending on the bond you purchase, there will be a commission fee of anywhere from $25 -$250.
 This is included in the quoted price.
-Unlike TD, with RBC you need to book an appointment in order to open an account.
-You can book this appointment directly online though.
+Unlike TD, with RBC, you need to book an appointment in order to open an account.
+You can book this appointment directly online, though.

 Scotiabank